If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 - Starting/Ending Elevation â€“ 4049 feet starting / 2848 feet ending

 - Highest Elevation Point â€“ 4195 feet

-Boy Scout Trail is a popular hike in Joshua Tree National Park that travels deep into the parkâ€™s Wonderland of Rocks area.
+Boy Scout Trail Joshua Tree is a popular hike that travels deep into the parkâ€™s Wonderland of Rocks area.
 The hike begins near the West Entrance in a stunning Mojave Desert landscape dotted with Joshua Trees.
 After traveling through miles of rocky terrain, Boy Scout Trail Joshua Tree descends over 1000 feet in elevation and ends near the Indian Cove Campground.

 California Riding and Hiking Trail â€“ 37.6 miles

 - Distance â€“ 37.6 miles point-to-point

 - Elevation Gain/Loss â€“ 3175 feet (when hiked from west to east)

 - Starting/Ending Elevation â€“ 4042 feet starting / 2877 feet ending

 - Highest Elevation Point â€“ 5167 feet

 The big granddaddy of them all, the California Riding and Hiking Trail traverses the northern part of the park for 37 miles through a variety of Mojave Desert landscapes.
 After starting at the Black Rock Canyon trailhead, the heads east past Eureka Peak and Quail Mountain to Ryan Mountain and Arch Rock.
 The eastern terminus for the California Riding and Hiking Trail is located near the North Entrance at the town of Twentynine Palms.

 Hiking this multi-day trail is a great way to get fully acquainted with Joshua Tree National Park’s unique desert ecosystem.
 It also requires a bit of pre-planning, particularly with regards to caching water as no water is available inside of the park.

-Joshua Tree National Park Fee and Entrance Information
+Joshua Tree Fee and Entrance Information

 Joshua Tree National Park has three entrances: the West Entrance, North Entrance and South Entrance.
-The West Entrance is the main one used to enter the park and can attract long lines â€“ especially on weekends during the high season.
-I suggest arriving early or on a weekday (or both) to avoid having to wait in line.
-If you don’t want to wait in line, you can usually shorten the wait by entering at the North Entrance in Twentynine Palms or at the South Entrance.
+The West Entrance is the main one used to enter the park.
+As a result it can attract long lines â€“ especially on weekends during the high season.
+If you donâ€™t want to wait in line, you can usually shorten the wait by entering at the North Entrance in Twentynine Palms or at the South Entrance.